 Therefore, in talking about intimacy today, I will be referring to the sexual side of intimacy, but have to include what makes it possible to enjoy satisfactory sexual intimacy in your relationship.

 2. Open space in your schedule.

 Intimacy is not likely to happen if you don’t arrange to spend more time together.
 Discuss how both of you can purge your schedules of nonessential commitments.
 If you are not willing to make a time investment, you are sending the message that intimacy is not as important to you.
 You have to make a serious commitment to enhancing your relationship.

 You can't expect to hardly spend time together for anything, and then magically feel like having sex when you fall exhausted in bed after a hectic day.
 Intimacy requires communication, romance, having fun together.
-And all that requires time!
+And all of that requires time!

 3. Be positive instead of critical

 Criticism and negativism are two certain killers of intimacy.
 Who feels like making love to someone that spent the last few hours (or days!) criticizing every little mistake and complaining about everything?
 Give more compliments and notice any positive advances, especially in the ways that the other expresses the kind of affection and intimacy that you desire.
 Acknowledge even small steps in the right direction.
 The behavior you reward is a behavior the other will be inclined to repeat.

 Harping on what’s not happening in your relationship only results in the kind of anger and frustration that’s self-destructive.
 Instead, consider the specific expressions of love and affection that are important to you and your mate.
 Be first in taking initiative.
 When you give the kind of love that’s most important to the other, you’re much more likely to get the kind that’s important to you.